What is Warranty Expense?

 From an accounting perspective, according to the Financial Accounting Standards Board (FASB), warranty expenses should be recognized when they are probable and can be estimated.

-While recording the event in the financial statements, the company will debit (charge) the warranty expense account and credit (report) a liability account when the product is sold to a client.
+While recording the event in the financial statements, the company will debit (charge) the warranty expense account and credit (accrue) a liability account when the product is sold to a client.

-Provided the product is defective, and it needs to be repaired or replaced, the company would reduce both the liability and inventory accounts because, at the time of the warranty commencement on the product, the company simultaneously reported a liability and inventory.
+Provided the product is defective and needs to be replaced, the company would reduce both the liability and inventory accounts because it would issue the replacement product out of its inventory.
+If the defective product needs to be repaired or refunded, the cost incurred reduces the liability account.

-Warranty expense is recognized in the same period as revenue for the sold products if there is a probability that an expense will be incurred, and the company can estimate the amount of the expense.
-The practice is referred to as the matching principle when all expenses relevant to a product sale are recognized in the same period.
+Warranty expense is recognized in the same period as revenue for the sold products if there is a probability that an expense will be incurred and if the company can estimate the amount of the expense.
+The practice is referred to as the matching principle when all expenses relevant to a product sale are recognized together in the same period.

-The income statement is impacted by the full amount of warranty expense when a sale occurs, even if there are no warranty claims during the period.
-When claims appear in the later accounting periods, the only further impact is made on the balance sheet, since the company reduces both the warranty liability and inventory accounts.
+The income statement is impacted by the full amount of warranty expense when a sale occurs, even if there are no warranty claims during the period and is part of COGS.
+When claims appear in subsequent accounting periods, the costs incurred will reduce the warranty liability account.

 Warranty Expense Calculation